Lobelia inflata

 Lobelia inflata Indian tobacco

-After flowering, the calyx becomes distinctly inflated and balloon-like and grows to 3/8 inch in diameter.
+After flowering, the calyx becomes distinctly inflated and balloon-like and grows to ⅛″ in diameter.
 This is the only Lobelia that has this trait.
 Many seeds are located inside this swollen calyx.
 The stem of the plant is slightly hairy.

 The basal leaves are oval-shaped or spatula-shaped.
-They have wavy teeth.
-The plant can grow tall and thin, often 8-30 inches high.
+Cauline leaves are smaller and more lance-shaped.
+They both have wavy teeth.
+The plant can grow tall and thin, often 8-39 inches high.
 The stem is often branched and is covered with small hairs.
 The species prefers sandy soil and can be found throughout eastern North America, though less abundant in the Gulf Coast Stats.
 It is found in every county in Pennsylvania.

 It is a summer annual or biennial plant that blooms from July to early October.
 Native Americans were said to have smoked and chewed the leaves, giving the plant its common name.
 In spite of this reputation, it should not be chewed nor smoked as it contains toxic alkaloids that can cause nausea and other violent reactions.
 In the days of "quack" medicine, its effect of "setting one’s insides on fire" was considered beneficial.
 For this reason it is also known as pukeweed.
 The purified alkaloid is today used in a number of anti-smoking medications.
 It is also reputed to serve as an insect repellant if burned.